-Ouestion 646 - 6(2): Selection of Participants for Tournaments
+Question 646 - 6(2): Selection of Participants for Tournaments

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-Good morning to my constituents and my colleagues and the ministers.
+Good morning to my constituents and my fellow MLAs and ministers.

-Mr. Speaker, I would like to direct my question to Community and Government Services regarding recreation and sports activities.
-Some athletes just go out and play in tournaments.
-I would like to know what the process is for selecting athletes to go out for games.
-What is the process to select an athlete to go out and who does that?
+Mr. Speaker, I would like to direct my question to the Minister of Community and Government Services regarding recreation and sports activities.

+Our young athletes go out and play in tournaments and some of them are very talented.
+I would like to know what the process is for selecting athletes to participate in tournaments.
+Can the minister inform me of the process to select athletes for tournaments?
 Thank you, Mr. Speaker.